Handlers and Filters

 -

-onTimeInterval: execute on certain time interval X minutes backfill historical data, and execute every Y minutes processing new data.
+onTimeInterval: executes on certain time intervals - X minutes to backfill historical data, and executes every Y minutes when processing new data.
 Both X and Y are configurable.

 -